Tornado3P9/installscript-linux/README.md

 sudo apt install arc-theme moka-icon-theme numix-icon-theme numix-gtk-theme lightdm-gtk-greeter-settings

 # Install a Panel/Dockleiste https://wiki.ubuntuusers.de/Plank/
-# If Plank is not available in the default repository, just install from ppa:ricotz/docky (Press Strg+Right_Mouse_Button for the configuration menu)
+# If Plank is not available in the default repository, just install from ppa:ricotz/docky (Press Ctrl+Right_Mouse_Button for the configuration menu)
 sudo apt install plank

 # (Alt+F2 -> xfce4-) and change some settings: